Wildlife

 Cheshire Wildlife Trust logo

 The Heath is an important site for wildlife.
-It is a lowland heath which is rare in Cheshire.
-For this reason it is classified as a Local Wildlife Site (LWS) by the borough council and managed as a reserve by Cheshire Wildlife Trust.
+It is a lowland heath, which is rare in Cheshire.
+For this reason, it is classified as a Local Wildlife Site (LWS) by the borough council.

 The site has two parts: a meadow to the east and a wood to the west.

 The wood has been left to develop over time and now covers all but a small open area of sand in the centre.
-Cheshire Wildlife Trust is working to reverse the situation and restore more area to open heathland.
+It is managed by Cheshire Wildlife Trust as a nature reserve.
 The trees in the wood are mainly Oak, with an understorey of Holly, Willow, Elder and Rowan.
 Heather and Gorse grow in the open area.
-Elsewhere Wavy-hair Grass, Red Fescue, Rosebay Willowherb and Bramble occur.
+Elsewhere, Wavy-hair Grass, Red Fescue, Rosebay Willowherb and Bramble occur.

 The meadow flowers and Heather provide an important food source for butterflies, bees and other insects.